HL7/fhir-project-mhealth/ig-data/input/pagecontent/12_user_data.md

 The Category Content Category includes all requirements for from the following subcategories:
  * [User Demographics](user_demographics.html)
-   User demographics identifies the user of a device
+   User demographics identifies the user of a device.

  * [User Attributes](user_attributes.html)
-   User attributes provides additional information about the user of a device
+   User attributes provides additional information about the user of a device.